Grape7997/Grape7997/README.md

 - 👋 Hi, I’m @Grape7997
 - 👀 I’m interested in coding and hacking
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning python and hacking
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on discord username is ._fps_.
+- 📫 Discord : hackerghost_.
-- 😄 Pronouns: Pikachu
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: I can type 120wpm
+- ⚡ Fun fact: Trying to hack u right now

 <!---
 Grape7997/Grape7997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.